Adapting your home: Planning and funding

 Consider how it is going to look

 Can I still make it feel like home?
 Can it meet my needs but not look like a hospital environment?
-There are a number of products and designs available now that are less clinical in appearance that are designed for people with wide range of impairments to use.
+There are numerous products and designs available now that are less clinical in appearance that are designed for people with wide range of impairments to use.

 What if it is not feasible adapt your home?

-Your local Housing/Re-housing department will also be your first point of contact if you are in rented social housing.
-They may recommend obtaining an Occupational Therapy re-housing assessment to help identify your housing needs, so that the right property can be found for you.
-Again, if you have a young child, when identifying a suitable property you will need to think about the long term and how their needs may change and what equipment may be provided.
+Your local authority housing department will also be your first point of contact if you are in rented social housing.
+They may recommend obtaining an occupational therapy re-housing assessment to help identify your housing needs, so that the right property can be found for you.
+Again, if you have a young child, when identifying a suitable property, you will need to think about the long term and how their needs may change and what equipment may be provided.

 Seeking professional help and guidance